poppy-project/poppy-docs/installation/installing-images/linux.md

 - Click "ok" and be patient

 ### If you are using Linux Mint
-A programm called "Usb key creator" is already installed and allow you to do the sames operations than above.
+A program called "Usb key creator" is already installed and allow you to do the same operations than above.

 ## Command line